 Aga Khan Palace:

-Named after Sultan Muhammed Shah Aga Khan III, Aga Khan Palace is one of the prominent historical landmarks in India.
-Originally built with the noble intention of assisting the poor when famine hits the nearby areas, Aga Khan Palace served different roles throughout history.
-It acted as a refuge to the poor, a prison of freedom fighters, including Mahatma Gandhi, Kasturba, and Mahadev Desai, and now it is the headquarters of Gandhi Memorial Society and a famous tourist place in Pune.
-This is the place where the ashes of Gandhiji are stashed.
+Who was Aga Khan Palace named after?
+Sultan Muhammed Shah Aga Khan III.
+It is one of India’s key historical landmarks.
+Originally erected with the noble intent of aiding the impoverished during times of famine in nearby regions, Aga Khan Palace has since borne witness to myriad historical roles.
+It acted as a refuge for the underprivileged, a prison for freedom fighters including Mahatma Gandhi, Kasturba, and Mahadev Desai, and now serves as the headquarters of the Gandhi Memorial Society as well as a famous tourist destination in Pune.
+This is the place where the ashes of Gandhiji are kept.

 Pune-Okayama Friendship Garden or Pu La Deshpande Udyan:

-You might have heard about the 300-year-old Kōraku-en Garden in Okayama, one of the traditional gardens in Japan.
-If you haven’t visited it yet or wish to revisit, you can fulfil this wish at second-hand while you are in Pune.
+Nestled in Okayama, Kōraku-en Garden is a stunning traditional garden that has stood for over 300 years.
+If you haven’t visited it yet or wish to revisit, you can fulfil this wish second-hand while you are in Pune.
 Yes!
 The Pu La Deshpande Udyan on Sinhagad Road is inspired by the Japanese culture and ideology of gardening and is the largest Japanese garden in Asia, situated outside of Japan.

 Spreading across 10 acres, this tourist attraction in Pune is the perfect spot to find peace.
 Although walking on the lawn is not permitted owing to maintenance reasons, the walking paths take you through the diverse landscape of the garden comprising artificial ponds, waterfalls, hills, forest, well-cared green lawns, and plants.
 The waters of a natural canal flow through the garden.
 You can watch the colorful fish residing in the waters from a bridge dramatically built in the center of the garden.
 This garden is named in honor of the famous Marathi writer and humorist, Pu La Deshpande and its other name ‘Pune-Okayama Friendship Garden’ illustrates the friendly ties between India and Japan.